henrysky/MyGaiaDB/README.rst

 License
 -------------
-This project is licensed under the MIT License - see the `LICENSE`_ file for details
+This project is licensed under the MIT License - see the `LICENSE`_ file for details.

 .. _Gaia Archive: https://gea.esac.esa.int/archive/
 .. _SQLiteStudio: https://sqlitestudio.pl/